AljoschaMeyer/sdn/README.md

 There can be multiple encodings of some value that decode to that same value.
 In some settings (e.g. when working with content-addressable storage), this ambiguity is harmful.
 This section describes a canonical way of encoding data to prevent these problems.

 The canonical encoding somewhat defeats the point of a human-readable format, since it normalizes away all whitespace.
 For this reason, it might be better to use a more efficient (and in the case of floats less painful) binary encoding.
-For this to work, there has to be a bijection between valid canonical sdn encodings and valid cnonical binary encodings.
+For this to work, there has to be a bijection between valid canonical sdn encodings and valid canonical binary encodings.

 The sources of non-unique encodings are: